Graham277/NewDozer/README.md

 # Uninstallation
 If using a simple (manual) installation, nothing is needed.
-The bot does not install files outside of its directory, unless `setup.py was used`.
+The bot does not install files outside of its directory, unless `setup.py` was used.
 Note that some keyring remnants may remain; those can be removed without harm (as long as they are not lost permanently).